Éric Gagné: Los Angeles Dodgers (1999–2006)

 He made his MLB debut on September 7, when he started a game for the Dodgers against the Florida Marlins, working six shutout innings and striking out eight.
 In his first year in MLB, he appeared in only five games as a starting pitcher, with a 1–1 record and 2.10 ERA.
-Over his first three seasons he won eleven games while losing fourteen in 48 games, 38 of them starts.
+Over his first three seasons, he won eleven games while losing fourteen in 48 games, 38 of them starts.

 At the start of the 2002 season, following the retirement of Dodgers closer Jeff Shaw, he was converted from a starting pitcher to a relief pitcher.
 He picked up his first career save on April 7 against the Colorado Rockies and soon became the National League's leading reliever.
 He saved 10 consecutive games before he suffered his first blown save on May 7 against the Atlanta Braves.
 He was elected to his first All-Star Game that year, becoming the second player from Quebec to be named an All-Star (the first being Claude Raymond).
 In the All-Star Game he served up a two-run homer to Alfonso Soriano in the fifth, allowing the AL to cut the NL lead to 4–2.
 Overall, he earned 52 saves for the season.

-In 2003, as a closer, Gagné was called upon 55 times to save a baseball game and converted every one of them en route to becoming both the first pitcher to record 50 saves in more than one season and also the fastest pitcher to ever reach the 100-save plateau.
-His 55 saves in 2003 also equalled the National League record set the previous season by John Smoltz.
-Between August 26, 2002 and July 5, 2004, he converted 84 consecutive save chances, a major league record.
+In 2003, as a closer, Gagné converted all 55 save opportunities en route to becoming both the first pitcher to record 50 saves in more than one season and also the fastest pitcher to ever reach the 100-save plateau.
+His 55 saves in 2003 also equaled the National League record set the previous season by John Smoltz.
+Between August 26, 2002, and July 5, 2004, he converted 84 consecutive save chances, a major league record.
 More than half (55%) of the batters he retired during the 2003 season came by strikeout.